-If on April 4, 2016 your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, then you are a stockholder of record.
+If on March 26, 2018 your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the meeting or vote by proxy over the telephone, by mail, or the Internet as instructed under the section below titled "How do I vote?"
 Whether or not you plan to attend the meeting, we urge you to fill out and return the proxy card or vote over the telephone or Internet to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank
+Beneficial Owner: Shares Registered in the Name of a Broker or Bank record for purposes of voting at the Annual Meeting.

-If on April 4, 2016 you did not own shares in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and that organization is forwarding the Notice to you.
-The organization holding your account is the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you may direct your broker or other agent regarding how to vote the shares in your account.
 If your shares are registered in the name of a broker or other nominee, your nominee may be participating in a program provided through Broadridge Financial Solutions, Inc. ("Broadridge") that also allows you to vote by telephone or through the Internet.
 If so, the voting form your nominee sends you will provide telephone and Internet instructions.
 You are also invited to attend the Annual Meeting in person.